stormasm/spanish/youtube/artist/natalia/lyrics.md

 \
 \
 \
-I'm going to love you, brunette, without fear
-Te voy a querer, morena, sin miedo

-I'm going to love you (to love you without regret)
-Te voy a querer (a quererte sin pena)

-I'm going to love you, brunette, without fear
-Te voy a querer, morena, sin miedo

-I'm going to love you (to love you without regret)
-Te voy a querer (a quererte sin pena)
 It's been so long, I finally know that I'm willing
 Ha pasado tanto tiempo, finalmente sé que estoy dispuesta